Nicol Čupková: International play

 Lucák Čupková represented Slovakia in the women's ice hockey tournament at the 2010 Winter Olympics in Vancouver.
 She played in all five games and tied for the team lead in scoring with three points.
 She also played in all three games of the 2010 Olympic qualification tournament.

-Lucák Čupková has also appeared for Slovakia at five IIHF Women's World Championships across two divisions.
+Lucák Čupková also represented Slovakia at six IIHF Women's World Championships across two divisions.
 Her first appearance came in 2009.
 She appeared at the Top Division championships in 2011 and 2012.